CaptainOz/cpps/README.md

 CPPS - C Plus Plus Script
 =========================

-CPPS is to C++ as JS is to Java, that is to say it has a similar syntax and some shared standard objects.
-CPPS is not .cpp files interpreted as scripts, it has its own syntax which, while similar to C++, is fundamentally different.
+C++ Script is to C++ as JavaScript is to Java, that is to say it has a similar syntax and some shared standard objects.
+CPPS is not .cpp files interpreted as scripts, it has its own syntax which, while similar to C++, is considerably different.

 Variable Typing in CPPS